vippsas/vipps-developers/README.md

 Vipps provides several open source plugins for various web solutions.
 This table below gives an overview, and the sections below have more details.
+We update this table as soon as statuses or plans change.

 Platform/solution | eCommerce | Recurring  | Login | Support
 ----------------- | --------- | ---------- | ----- | -------